We need to talk about meetings

 Reclaiming focus isn't about doing more when you're already stretched.
 It's about designing work in a way that supports how the brain actually functions.

-When we do that, productivity tends to improve naturally - without longer hours or greater effort.
+When we do that, productivity tends to improve naturally.
+Without the need for longer hours or more effort.

 Take care of you.